-Hilton A, Stoddart AJ, Illingworth J, Windeatt T (1996) Reconstruction of 3D Delaunay Surface Models of Complex Objects IEEE International Conference on Systems, Man and Cybernetics pp. 2445-2450
+Hilton A, Stoddart AJ, Illingworth J, Windeatt T (1996) Reconstruction of 3D Delaunay Surface Models of Complex Objects, IEEE International Conference on Systems, Man and Cybernetics pp. 2445-2450 IEEE

 The visual hull is widely used as a proxy for novel view synthesis in computer vision.
 This paper introduces the safe hull, the first visual hull reconstruction technique to produce a surface containing only foreground parts.
 A theoretical basis underlies this novel approach which, unlike any previous work, can also identify phantom volumes attached to real objects.